xWizzie/Day2-WeatherApp/README.md

 - Axios (for API requests)

 ## Setup Instructions
+1. Get your personal API Key from [OpenWeather](https://openweathermap.org/) and replace it on Weather-App/src/components/search.jsx on line 8.

-1. Clone the repository to your local machine.
+2. Clone the repository to your local machine.

     ```bash
     git clone https://github.com/xWizzie/Day2-WeatherApp.git
     ```

-2. Navigate to the project directory.
+3. Navigate to the project directory.

     ```bash
     cd weather-app
     ```

-3. Install dependencies.
+4. Install dependencies.

     ```bash
     npm install
     ```

-4. Start the development server.
+5. Start the development server.

     ```bash
     npm start
     ```

-5. Open your browser and visit [http://localhost:xxx](http://localhost:xxxx) as shown to view the app.
+6. Open your browser and visit [http://localhost:xxx](http://localhost:xxxx) as shown to view the app.

 ## Usage